 - Now heat peanut oil or ghee.
 Fry the cumin first till they crackle and get browned on low to medium-low heat.

-- Now add the curry leaves and green chillies.
-Fry for a few seconds and then add the grated ginger.
+- Now add the curry leaves if using and green chillies.
+Fry for a few seconds and then add the grated ginger if using.
 Both curry leaves and ginger are optional and can be skipped.

-- Saute for a couple of seconds till the raw smell of the ginger goes away.
-Now add chopped boiled potato and saute for a minute.
+- Saute for a couple of seconds till the raw aroma of the ginger goes away.
+Now add chopped boiled potatoes and saute for a minute.

 - Add the sabudana.
-Keep on stirring often on a low flame for approx 4 to 6 minutes.
+Keep on stirring often on a low heat for about 3 to 5 minutes.

 - When the sabudana loses their opaqueness and starts becoming translucent they are cooked.